 The Randall Museum in San Francisco is a hidden treasure for families and little kids.
-It’s a FREE wildlife museum (yes, you read that right, FREE) where you can see native Californian animals like raccoons, snakes, and crows, or interact with a railroad-themed exhibit with moving miniature trains.
-Add on to your visit with an art or science class, or a hike up to the hill next door for some epic views of the city.
-It’s a surprising find and one worth checking out if you haven’t been yet.
+It’s a FREE wildlife museum (yes, you read that right, FREE) where you can see native Californian animals like raccoons, snakes, and a weasel, or explore the railroad-themed exhibit with moving miniature trains.
+Add to your visit with a Saturday art or science class, a hike up the hill next door for epic city views, or a stroll down to the States Street playground.
+It’s a surprising find and definitely worth checking out if you haven’t been yet.

 How to Get in FREE to Dozens of Bay Area Museums, Science Centers, + Gardens >>